 A study conducted by the School of Psychology at the University of Ottawa collected health status and substance use information on 230 persons who were homeless.
 The sample included 200 persons across all emergency shelters in Ottawa-Carleton and 30 persons who did not currently use shelters.
-Health status data will be used to inform the Health Status Report to be released by the Regional Health Department in Fall 1999.
+Health status data was used to inform the Health Status issues

+Report released by the Regional Health Department in 1999.